-The following weeks I read countless contracts and financial reports.
-I divided the work to 11 disputed issues and held daily calls with the client to outline our approach.
-I consulted with 9 co-workers, including department chiefs, assigning preparation of supporting documentation according to field of expertise and defining negotiation strategies.
-Eventually I narrowed the scope to three issues that were mishandled by the company.
+In the following weeks, I read countless contracts and financial reports.
+I divided the work into 11 disputed issues and held daily calls with the client to outline our approach.
+I consulted with 9 co-workers, including department chiefs, assigning preparation of supporting documentation according to the field of expertise and defining negotiation strategies.
+Eventually, I narrowed the scope to three issues that were mishandled by the company.

 When I met with our client I discovered the next challenge: The Company’s controller’s refused to review things she already explained to my predecessor.
 She also said the parent company controllers were not responsive enough to her questions.
 I felt the best approach was not to confront her, but rather, become her partner.
 I suggested clearing my schedule and coming to her office.
 That way, I said, we could work faster and together convince the controllers to cooperate.

 I started by taking full responsibility for the team’s previous mistakes and complemented the inspector for spotting them.
 Next, I provided information that strengthened the inspector’s claim on two minor issues.
-Only then I presented my new evidential information.
+Only then do I present my new evidential information.